KrisKasprzak/ILI9341_t3_Menu/README.md

   an item and some programmer defined action can be performed such as drawing a screen or activating a sub menu
-  2) An menu with in-line menu (EditMenu) where the user can scroll up/down the list and select an item however the difference is that move/up down on a selected item will scroll the values stored with that menu item and NOT scroll the list, selecing a selected item will restore control to moving up/down the menu list
+  2) An menu with in-line menu (EditMenu) where the user can scroll up/down the list and select an item however the difference is that move/up down on a selected item will scroll the values stored with that menu item and NOT scroll the list, selecting a selected item will restore control to moving up/down the menu list

   highlights
   <ul>
-  <li>1. menu items exceeds screen size but library handles wrapping</li>
-  <li>2. each item selection has a range, increment and decimal readout</li>
+  <li>Automatic wrapping for menu rows that exceed screen size</li>
-  <li>3. items can also be read from a char array</li>
+  <li>For EditMenu objects, edits can be within a defined range or from an array</li>
+  <li>Menus can include no icon, mono icon, or color icons</li>
+  <li>Programmer has full control over margins, colors, fonts, etc. </li>
+  <li>Menus can have up to 15 items, but expandable to more by editing the #define MAX_OPT 15</li>
+  <li>Menu items can be enabled or disabled through code</li>
+  <li>Menu item text can be changed at any time through code</li>
+  <li>Initial data in EditMenu objects can be set based on stored or set values</li>
+  <li>Menu selector bars can have round or sharp corners and have a border to accentuate selection</li>
 </ul>
   <br>
   <br>